SanjanaMittakola/cpp-Basics/3-constructor/README.md

 4. circle.cpp
 Create a class Circle with a parameterized constructor that sets the radius.
 Write a method to return the area.

+## 🔹 Copy Constructor
+1.	movies.cpp		Create a class Movie with a copy constructor that copies the name and rating from another object.

+2. account.cpp		Write a program to demonstrate the use of a copy constructor in a class Account.

 ## 🔹 Constructor Overloading
 7.	box.cpp	    Create a class Box with overloaded constructors:
 One constructor with no arguments (sets all dimensions to 1) One constructor with 3 parameters (length, breadth, height)Add a method to calculate volume.

 8.	student.cpp		Write a class Student that has two constructors: